vaidyakhil/Good-Reads/react/React.md

 - webpack is a bundler, which allows us to write clean maintainable modular code and still serve the client with a single (maybe multiple) bundle file.

+### Hooks

+- With class components and their lifecycle methods we endup keeping unrelated blocks of code together and related code separated
+- For example, *components might perform some data fetching in componentDidMount and componentDidUpdate.
+However, the same componentDidMount method might also contain some unrelated logic that sets up event listeners, with cleanup performed in componentWillUnmount.
+Mutually related code that changes together gets split apart, but completely unrelated code ends up combined in a single method.
+This makes it too easy to introduce bugs and inconsistencies*.
+- To solve this, Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods
+- Also prior to hooks react did not offer a way to reuse stateful logic, multiple components that need to do the same things have to do it on their own